Connecticut Disabled Veteran Benefits

 The partial programs (used when a full exemption doesn't apply):

 - Disabled Veterans' exemption (state-mandated).
 Every town must give this to a veteran with a VA rating of 10% or more (or who receives federal compensation for loss of an arm, leg, or equivalent).
-It has three parts: (1) a base amount tied to your rating — the statutory base for a 100% rating is $3,500 of assessed value; (2) an added amount for a severe service-related injury such as loss of use of an arm or leg; and (3) an income-based amount.
-For a 100%-rated veteran, that income-based piece is at least $10,500 if income is $18,000 or less ($21,000 or less if married), or at least $5,250 above that.
+It has three parts: (1) a base amount tied to your rating — the statutory base rises with your rating — $2,000 at 10–25%, $2,500 at 25–50%, $3,000 at 50–75%, and $3,500 above 75% (or once you turn 65) — of assessed value; (2) an added amount for a severe service-related injury such as loss of use of an arm or leg; and (3) an income-based amount.
+For a 100%-rated veteran, your total exemption — base plus income-based amount — is at least $10,500 if income is $18,000 or less ($21,000 or less if married), or at least $5,250 above that.
 Many towns pay more than these floors after a revaluation, so confirm your town's current figures with the assessor.
 Note: you cannot take this and the Route 1 P&T exemption at the same time — pick whichever nets you more.

 - Additional Veterans' exemption (income-tested).
 A separate, income-tested reduction on top of the basic wartime exemption, reimbursed by the state Office of Policy and Management (OPM).
 File Form M-59a (PDF) with your assessor, generally between February 1 and October 1, every two years.
-For the 2025 grand list the OPM income thresholds are $45,200 (single) / $55,100 (married) — confirm the current-year figure with your assessor.
+For the 2026 grand list the OPM income thresholds are $46,300 (single) / $56,500 (married), based on 2025 income — this rises most years, so confirm the current figure with your assessor or OPM's annual Additional Veterans Q&A booklet.
 Other purely local options exist; your assessor can tell you what your town offers.

-- Basic wartime exemption: a smaller flat exemption (commonly cited around $1,000 of assessed value; confirm with your assessor) for honorably discharged wartime veterans, regardless of disability.
+- Basic wartime exemption: a flat $1,000 reduction of assessed value (CGS §12-81(19)) for honorably discharged wartime veterans, regardless of disability; many towns pay more after a revaluation, so confirm your town's current figure with the assessor.

 How to file, in order: